Dog Parenting 101 - A Complete Guide For First-Time Dog Owners

 A 3-month-old puppy might need no more than two 15-minute exercise sessions per day.
 On the other hand, a 6-month-old might require around 30 minutes of exercise, twice a day.

-Once dogs turn 1, they’re considered as adults.
+Once dogs turn 1, they’re considered adults.
 They will either need more exercise or less, depending on their breed.

-Here’s a rough guide for how much exercise the typical adult dog really needs based on their breed:
+Here’s a rough guide for how much exercise the typical adult dog really needs, based on their breed:

 Remember that this is just a basic recommendation.
 It’ll be up to you to observe your dog and adjust based on how they respond.